noironetworks/cko/README.md

 ```

 #### 3.1.3 Create a config file for Helm install
-CKO follows the Gitops model for syncing configuration between Control and Workload clusters.
+CKO follows the [GitOps](https://www.weave.works/technologies/gitops/) model using [Argo CD](https://github.com/argoproj/argo-cd) for syncing configuration between Control and Workload clusters.
 The Git repository details can be provided as shown below.
 The configuration below assumes that the Git repository is hosted in Github.
 You can optionally add the HTTP_PROXY details if your clusters require it to communicate with Github.

 ``` bash